 4. For the sake of clarity

-Meaning: Removing ambiguity.
+Meaning: Removes ambiguity.

 Example: “For the sake of clarity, all changes must be submitted before Friday.”